platium111/property-frontend/ERROR.md

 20/11/2020

 - [fix_cannot_add_editgrid] because in formik, when we get props in render children not in default props.
 We can get properties from there and put in `items` in editgird

+27/11/2020

+- refactor update, create for customer and children
+- Fixing addressId, contractId...
+- Have mapping using HandlerBar